MCDReforged/MCDReforged/docs/source/plugin_dev/classes/ServerInterface.md

 Raise an `IllegalCallError` if it's not invoked in the task executor thread

-Parameter *event*: The id of the event to listen, or the PluginEvent instance
+Parameter *event*: The id of the event, or a PluginEvent instance.
+It indicates the target event for the plugin to listen

 Parameter *callback*: The callback listener method for the event